Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 - have been remanded to a secure institution

 Institutions should provide in-kind support to young offenders rather than cash wherever possible.

 If a student lives in Scotland and travels to study at an English institution, they should approach their home local authority in Scotland to make an application for Scottish Education Maintenance Allowances (EMA).
 These students are not eligible to apply for support from the 16 to 19 Bursary Fund.

-If a student lives in England and travels to study at a Scottish institution, they should approach their home local authority in England to make an application for a discretionary or vulnerable bursary.
+If a student lives in England and travels to study at a Scottish institution, they should approach their home local authority in England to make an application for a discretionary or vulnerable group bursary.
 These students are not eligible for Scottish EMA.

 Residents of Wales